 If the LCD cable has become dislodged, the Genius Bar at an Apple Store may repair it free of charge, even if your iPhone is out of warranty.
 That’s because the fix is relatively simple: They’ll open your iPhone and reconnect the digitizer cable to the logic board.
 If you decide to go this route, make an appointment with the Genius Bar before you arrive – otherwise, you could end up standing around for a while.

 If the LCD is broken, that’s another story.
 It can be very expensive to repair your iPhone display, especially if you go through Apple.
-If you’re looking for a high-quality, less-expensive alternative, I recommend CellSavers, an in-person repair service that will meet you and fix your iPhone on the spot, or iResq.com, an excellent mail-in repair service.
+If you’re looking for a high-quality, less-expensive alternative, I recommend Puls, an in-person repair service that will come to you, fix your iPhone on the spot, and give you a lifetime warranty.

 Repairing Your iPhone Yourself Usually Isn’t A Good Idea

 iPhones aren’t meant to be opened by the user.
 Just take a look at the two screws next to the charging port of your iPhone – they’re star-shaped!
 That being said, there are excellent repair guides out there if you’re feeling adventurous.
 I took the images in this article from a repair guide on iFixit.com called iPhone 6 Front Panel Assembly Replacement.
 Here’s a brief excerpt of that article that may sound familiar: